FreeRCT/FreeRCT/rcd/data_format.rst

 Offset  Length  Description
 ======  ======  ==========================================================
    0       4    Magic string 'PATH'.
-   4       4    Version number of the block '1'.
+   4       4    Version number of the block.
    8       4    Length of the block excluding magic string, version, and length.
   12       2    Type of path surface.
   14       2    Zoom-width of a tile.